billdavisjr/wbd_fsd_project3/README.md

 # DEPLOYMENT

+NOTE: This project started from the Code Institute student template for Gitpod which preinstalls most of the tools needed for basic development

 *REQUIREMENTS*

 - Python 3
 - Git
-- A GitHub free account
+- A GitHub free (or paid) account
-- A Heroku free account (or some other hosting environment, if you want,
+- A Heroku free account (or paid, some other hosting environment, if you want -- you're on your own there, though)
-- MongoDB
+- MongoDB free (or paid) account

 - Python Frameworks
     - Flask
     - PyMongo (flask-pymongo)
     - dnspython

 - Materialize CSS Framework
+- jQuery JavaScript framework

-As of this writing, the requirements.txt file lists the following frameworks:
+As of this writing, the requirements.txt file lists the following Python frameworks and versions.
+Some are additional rameworks used by the ones listed above:

 - click==7.1.2
 - dnspython==1.16.0